d-thomson/d-thomson.github.io/topics/ci_cd.md

 ## Tips, Tricks and Interview Questions
 * Define a typical use case of Jenkins

+Using pipelines to test a pull request.
+This helps speed up the code review process drastically and helps find bugs quickly.

 * What advantages does using Jenkins offer?

+Code changes are automatically built, tested, and prepared for a release to production.
+This automates the dev ops side of things and speeds up integration testing drastically.

 * What is the purpose of a plugin?

+Plugins are used to enhance Jeknins usability and integrate with various technologies.
+They are mostly developed by the community and open source.

 * What is the difference between continuous integration and continuous delivery?

+With continuous delivery, code changes are automatically built, tested, and prepared for a release to production.
+Continuous delivery expands upon continuous integration by deploying all code changes to a testing environment and/or a production environment after the build stage.